My story is a little …..

 I would say that most of the time the colors and shape of the beads are the source of my inspiration.

-I also get the inspiration from the nature of course, because we are very connected to the nature in our daily life.
+Inspiration I also get from the nature of, in our daily life we are very connected to the nature

-I am always surprise when I see my finished piece of jewelry how I get there?
-I have so many ideas and definitely I don’t have enough time to make everything I want and think about.
+It always surprise me when I see my finished piece of jewelry, how did I do that?
+I have so many ideas and definitely I don’t have enough time to make everything.
 That is especially frustrated in time when we are sailing, moving from one place/country to another… And that can last sometimes a few months.
 During the sailing I cannot bead.
 The movements of the boat are just too much 🙂

 About my designs:

 I don’t have a specific style.
 My designs are all different.
 You can find Victorian, modern and contemporary in my work and you can find all of them in just a one piece.
 I use a lot of purple and blue colors/shades.
 Of course, gold, silver and bronze go with it.

 Color matters.
 Everyone who knows my work noticed that all shades of purple are my colors.
 Purple is very rare in nature and maybe because of that I involve it in my creations.
 It is or my sub-conscious try to make some kind of balance in my mind.
 And yes, I like all shades of blue too, you know all that water around us did its job 🙂

 Lately, pastel colors became interesting for me.
 The only problem I have with them is – how to take a good photo 🙂

 Favorite beads or bead shapes:

 They are all favorite and I love them deeply 🙂 Only some beads I use more than others.